 Your graph will take up to 15 min to update.
 Go to Graphs then Traffic.
-Then go to details and select 'Line Graph' at bottom
+Then go to details and select 'Line Graph' at bottom with 'src host a.b.c.d' eg FaceBook's IP

 This is a graph of the total traffic passing through the router rtrX vs the HTTP downloads that pcY is making